 If the tree that damages your property was your neighbor’s, your insurance company may try to collect from their insurance company.
 This is called subrogation.
 If your insurer is successful, you may be reimbursed for your deductible.

 Remember, if a tree is rotting, diseased or otherwise in danger of falling, or branches are in danger of falling, the owner could be liable if they do nothing to correct the situation.
 If a tree on your neighbor’s property looks as if it could fall on your property at any moment, send a letter with photos to your neighbor, detailing the issue.
 If your neighbor refuses to do anything, you may want to consider hiring a lawyer.
-If not, the fact that you told your neighbor about the potential liability could make your neighbor liable (and ultimately reimburse you for your deductible).
+If not, having documentation that you notified your neighbor of the potential liability could make your neighbor liable (and ultimately reimburse you for your deductible).

 Lastly, consider your deductible.
 If a tree damages your fence and the cost to repair the fence and remove the tree is only a little more than your deductible, you may want to consider whether filing a claim makes sense.